jboss-developer/jboss-eap-quickstarts/cdi-veto/README.md

 What is it?
 -----------

-This project demonstrates a simple CDI Portable Extension and some of the SPI classes used to complete that task.
+The `cdi-veto` quickstart demonstrates a simple CDI Portable Extension and some of the SPI classes used to complete that task.
 This particular extension explores the ProcessInjectionTarget and InjectionTarget SPI classes of CDI to demonstrate removing a bean from CDI's knowledge and correctly injecting JPA entities in your application.